OAGi/Score/docs/user_guide/index.rst

 To create a BIE:

-1. On the top menu of the page, click “BIE”.
+1. On the top menu of the page, click "BIE".

-2. Choose “Create BIE” from the drop-down list.
+2. Choose "Create BIE" from the drop-down list.

-3. On the returned “Create BIE – Select Business Contexts” page, choose one or multiple Business Contexts to associate with the BIE by clicking the corresponding checkboxes.
-The logic that is applied between different Business Contexts is defined by the logical operator “OR”.
+3. On the returned "Create BIE – Select Business Contexts" page, choose one or multiple Business Contexts to associate with the BIE by clicking the corresponding checkboxes.
+The logic that is applied between different Business Contexts is defined by the logical operator "OR".
 That is, a BIE can be meaningful and used in any of the assigned business contexts.
 If the desired Business Context does not exist, the user should exit this page by going to another page, e.g., `Create a Business Context <#create-a-business-context>`__,